mdn/content/files/en-us/web/http/headers/expect/index.md

 A {{HTTPStatus("417", "417 Expectation Failed")}} response is returned if the server cannot meet the expectation, or any other status otherwise (e.g., a [4XX](/en-US/docs/Web/HTTP/Status#client_error_responses) status for a client error, or a [2XX](/en-US/docs/Web/HTTP/Status#successful_responses) status if the request can be resolved successfully without further processing).

-No browsers send the `Expect` header, but some clients (command-line tools) do so by default.
+None of the more common browsers send the `Expect` header, but some clients (command-line tools) do so by default.

 <table class="properties">
   <tbody>